SvenGroot/Ookii.CommandLine/src/Samples/Parser/README.md

 This is the default usage help format used by Ookii.CommandLine, with no modifications.

-You can see, for example, how the text is neatly white-space wrapped and indented, how the -Count argument's custom value description is used, how the -OperationIndex argument shows the default value, how the -Count argument shows a message from its ValidateRange validator, and how the aliases of the -Verbose and -Help arguments are shown.
+You can see, for example, how the text is neatly white-space wrapped and indented, how the `-Count` argument's custom value description is used, how the `-OperationIndex` argument shows the default value, how the `-Count` argument shows a message from its [`ValidateRangeAttribute`][] validator, and how the aliases of the `-Verbose` and `-Help` arguments are shown.

-If the console is capable, color output is used, as shown below (the colors are fully customizable).
+If the console is capable, color output is used, as shown below (the colors are customizable).

 ![Color output sample](../../../docs/images/color.png)